How To Clean People's Names In Databases

 sixteen.
 Engagement type column names

-Suffix your appointment-type column names with _on
+Suffix your appointment-type column names with _on or _date .

 For example, if you have a column for storing the updated date, then do this,